TCDG/Scammer-ToolBox/README.md

 Scammer ToolBox Provides alot of features and more are added after every update!

 ##Changelog
-- Added YouTubers.
-- Added Submit Your YouTuber Channel
+- Added Report Scammers
-- Added Notepad Font size changer.
+- Added Scammer Numbers
-- Fixed Version not displaying Correctly

 ##ToDo List
 - Add Updater
-- Add Scammer List
 - Add Scammer Programs
-- Add Report Scammers

 ##Preview
 Please note that the picture might not be updated to the current version!